 We also suck at saving.
 To do it right requires spending less than you make, settling your debts, having the discipline to put your remaining loot in a safe place, and leaving it alone.
 To say that doesn’t come easy for us is a massive understatement.

 Before going further, let me just say that I’m not a fan of the web or apps.
 I’ve made a living building and managing such things since the dawn of the Internet, and I know too much.
-I know how to “do it right” and rarely is it done right.
+I know how to “do it right” and it’s rarely done right.
 Using the Internet is a chore.
 My time and patience for using it is very limited.
 I don’t endorse any web site or app.
+Except Mint.com

 Mint.com changed our life.
 In less than 6 months, we were completely out of debt.
 We didn’t get back into debt.
 Within a year we had saved up a rainy day fund that would have floated us for 6 months if one of us lost our jobs.
 In doing this, we stopped paying what can only be described as an idiotic amount of finance charges and interest on our debt.